 With the mainstream adoption of software defined compute (server virtualization), software defined storage (both hyper-converged form factors and software-only abstraction layers), and software defined networking (with network virtualization overlays and fabric based SDN underlays), the stage has been set for a new chapter in datacenter orchestration, automation, and policy-based provisioning.

-Join this webinar and read the report to learn how modern, scale-out architectures, software abstraction, and intelligent orchestration are bringing the vision of the Software Defined Data Center to life, delivering on the promise of agile IT, with modern data centers delivering business agility at the pace of modern business.
+Watch this webinar and read the report to learn how modern, scale-out architectures, software abstraction, and intelligent orchestration are bringing the vision of the Software Defined Data Center to life, delivering on the promise of agile IT, with modern data centers delivering business agility at the pace of modern business.

 - Compute was fundamentally transformed by the adoption of x86 architecture and server virtualization software.
 Both storage and networking are experiencing dramatic disruptions and transformation with the emergence of mature software abstraction layers.

 - Storage is enjoying a period of intense innovation and competition with the advent of hybrid storage, all flash arrays and hyper-converged architectures.
 Learn about these competing approaches and the impact each is having on data centers.